All You Need to Know About Yellowing Gray Hair

 A great purple option is BTWCo’s purple shampoo & conditioner.
 It’s very gentle, has a light fragrance, and really makes silver hair shine.
 (They also make an excellent clarifying shampoo that you can use in conjunction with the purple shampoo & conditioner to combat yellowing.)

 As per BTWCo’s founder, our fellow silver sister Lauren Stein, “The clarifying shampoo works to take away yellowing that builds up on the hair from styling products, smoke, sun, etc. Then, the purple shampoo and conditioner work to neutralize any yellowing, brassiness or dull tones that clarifying or regular shampoo washing just can’t get out.”

 Fanola No Yellow Shampoo is a super-popular shampoo among silver sisters, many of whom suggested that I add it to this list.
 It’s a bit more potent than a regular purple shampoo (it is more like a toner), so you may want to wear disposable gloves when you use it (unless you want purple hands!)

 This shampoo does contain sulfates, so if you are avoiding sulfates, try the Fanola No Yellow Vegan Shampoo:

 After shampooing with the Fanola No Yellow Shampoo, you can use this mask for further toning.
 Try not to use it more than once or twice a week, as per the manufacturer.

 Another option is

-Your Silver Sisters’ Thoughts and Recommendations on Yellowing
+Your Silver Sisters’ Thoughts and Recommendations

 That’s why I love our community – everyone wants to help their fellow silver sisters.